-- talking to parents about their child before their child starts in our school; - offering parents regular opportunities to talk about their child's progress through our genuine "open-door" policy - encouraging parents to talk to the child's teacher if there are any concerns; - offering a range of activities, throughout the year, that encourage collaboration between child, school and parents; - providing various activities that involve parents, through regular communication with home (including newsletters and home-school books) and inviting parents to curriculum meetings or stay-and-play sessions, in order to discuss the kind of work that the children are undertaking.

-- We also keep parents up to date on what the children are learning through regular posts on our blog accessed via the school website; - Termly progress reports and next steps in learning shared with parents. - Parents are invited to fill in a 'Parent/carers views' form each term where they have the opportunity to report the progress they can see their child making at home as well as share anything else that they feel is important for staff to know. - Sharing achievement trees in the cloakroom give parents the opportunity to share milestones children have achieved at home with staff.
-E.g using the toilet indep or learning to ride their bike for the first time.
+- talking to parents about their child before their child starts in our school; - offering parents regular opportunities to talk about their child's progress through our genuine "open-door" policy; - encouraging parents to talk to the child's teacher if there are any concerns; - offering a range of activities, throughout the year, that encourage collaboration between child, school and parents; - providing various activities that involve parents, through regular communication with home (including newsletters and homework books) and inviting parents to curriculum meetings which provide parents with information on what learning looks like in Maths and phonics for their child in the year group they are in. - We also keep parents up to date on what the children are learning through weekly posts on our Class Dojo page; - Next steps in learning shared with parents through termly parent consultations. - Parents are invited to fill in a 'Parent/carers views' form each term where they have the opportunity to report the progress they can see their child making at home as well as share anything else that they feel is important for staff to know.

-Staff in EYFS at Simonside spend a great deal of time building relationships with parents, offering support and advice, talking through concerns they have and referring them to our parent support advisor when needed.
-We are all very much a part of the parents and children's lives each and every day.
+Staff in EYFS at Simonside are keen to form positive relationships with parents, offering support and advice, talking through concerns they have and referring them to our parent support advisor when needed.